damnation-eu/website-beta/survival-worlds.md

 ---
 #Survival Worlds

-Between Linked Survival Worlds, Museum Worlds, and Player Worlds, our Main server is home to dozens of PvE Worlds, most with a shared survival inventory.
+Between Linked Survival Worlds, Specialty Worlds, Museum Worlds, and Player Worlds, our Main server is home to dozens of PvE Worlds.

+* **Linked Survival Worlds** all share inventories, so you are free to hop between them to mine, fight, store, or build with the same gear and materials.
+* **Specialty Worlds** do not share the same inventory with other worlds to use the added challenge of starting from scratch.
+* **Museum Worlds** are old worlds you are free to explore on foot
+* We host a handful of **Player Worlds** in survival.
+Those that have a linked inventory are always available publicly, while those who have a separate inventory can only be public at the discretion of the owner.

+___
 * As soon as you join, you're free to build in any of our worlds, so long as you remember to respect [Rules 5, 6, 7, and 8]({{site.baseurl}}/rules).
 Our selection of worlds has been carefully chosen over the years to provide unique challenges, terrain, and opportunities with each new world.
 * For mining, we suggest [Glorantha]({{site.baseurl}}/glorantha), [Panau]({{site.baseurl}}/panau), and [Hammerfell]({{site.baseurl}}/hammerfell).
 Visit these worlds' pages for more information about their unique features.
 * You may apply to own land in any linked survival world, granted you have the money for it.
 Read more: [Land Ownership]({{site.baseurl}}/land-ownership)